Ready to learn?

 Religion has also played a significant role in shaping social movements and moral values throughout American history.
 From the abolitionist movement to the Civil Rights Movement and beyond, religious leaders and organizations have been at the forefront of advocating for social justice, equality, and human rights.

-The teachings of various religious traditions have inspired individuals to work towards a more just and compassionate society, leaving a lasting legacy on American culture.
+The teachings of various religious traditions have inspired individuals to work towards a more just and compassionate society, leaving a lasting legacy on culture.

 Contemporary challenges and debates